Slip and Fall Accidents at Nursing Homes

 - Dehydration or malnutrition that leads to dizziness, weakness, or other health complications

 While accidents do happen, there are several preventable mistakes on the list that create risky situations.
-Preventing accidents while creating safe, nurturing environments is one of the top responsibilities for nursing home administrators, and failing to do so could result in serious injury or even death for residents.
+Preventing accidents and creating and maintaining safe, nurturing environments are responsibilities for nursing home administrators, and failing to do so could result in serious injury or even death for residents.

-Failing to provide a safe, reasonably hazard-free environment for residents is a form of abuse, and the standards of cleanliness, professionalism and duty of care are clearly defined in the state’s laws.
+Neglect or failing to provide a safe, reasonably hazard-free environment for residents are forms of abuse.
+California law establishes standards of cleanliness, professionalism and duty of care for nursing homes throughout the State.
+The standards apply to the staff as well.
 Nursing home staff should be on guard against dangers to those in their care, especially dangers that could be easily eliminated.
-If a staff member is aware of a potentially dangerous situation, and an accident does happen, the onus is on the staff and the administration.
-The home could be held liable for their negligence and any injuries that result after a fall.
+If a staff member is aware of a potentially dangerous situation, and an accident does happen, the home could be held liable for their negligence and resulting injuries.

-At the Evans Law Firm, Inc., our elder abuse lawyers represent clients who have been injured as a result of abuse in a nursing home.
-To discuss your case, and to protect the safety and health of your loved ones, contact us at 415.441.8669 or www.evanslaw.com for a consultation today.
+At Evans Law Firm, Inc., our elder abuse lawyers represent clients who have been injured as a result of abuse in a nursing home.
+To discuss your case, and to protect the safety and health of your loved ones, contact us at 415-441-8669 or online for a consultation today.